London for Dogs - Mudchute Park & Farm

 Best for: Weekend brunch and kooky classes

-In what used to be a brewery, Hackney City Farm is nestled on the busy throughway between Broadway Market and Columbia Road.
-It's become a fashionable stop-off for ambling weekend marketgoers, thanks in a large part to its Italian café, Frizzante, which serves hungry Hackney folk fresh seasonal Mediterranean cooking and tasty farm breakfasts.
-The café may be a big draw but the rest of the farm is thriving with happy animals including a baby donkey, a pottery studio and garden.
-The farm is a vital community hub with a vegetable box collection scheme for locals, courses on low-impact living, beekeeping and practical courses for asylum seekers and refugees.
+Hackney City Farm is nestled on the bust throughway between Broadway Market and Columbia Road, offering a more peaceful respite for ambling market-goers.
+It’s become a fashionable stop-off in the area thanks in large part to its Italian café, Frizzante.
+The rest of the farm is thriving with happy animals, including a baby donkey, a pottery studio and a garden.
+The farm is a vital community hub with a vegetable box collection scheme for locals, courses on low-impact living and beekeeping and practical courses for asylum seekers and refugees.

 Anything else I should know?
 Disabled parking can be arranged if you phone and book in advance.
-A member of staff will also assist anyone who would like more help to access the farm.
-You can also up your green credentials by cycling to and from the farm (there's a bike repair and service centre on site).
+A member of staff will also assist anyone who needs more help accessing the farm.
+You can up your green credentials by cycling to and from the farm, which has a bike repair and service centre on-site.

 Advertising